analogueorm/analogue/readme.md

 **Analogue** is a flexible, easy-to-use **Data Mapper ORM** for **PHP**.
 It provides a quick and intuitive way to query and persist custom domain objects into a SQL Database.

 The project started as a fork from **Eloquent** by *Taylor Otwell*, and evolved into a fully featured Data Mapper, that sits on top of the very robust **Laravel Database** component.
-That said, **Analogue** is able to peacefuly coexists with its cousin in a same application *(only limitation is you cannot have relationships between the two, which is a common moraly accepted behaviour in the same family...)*
+That said, **Analogue** is able to peacefuly coexists with its cousin in a same application *(only limitation is you cannot have relationships between the two, which is a common morally accepted behaviour in the same family...)*

 Analogue can be used as a **standalone package**, or can be transparently integrated into **Laravel** or **Lumen** via a dedicated ServiceProvider.
 A [Silex](https://github.com/anthonysterling/silex-provider-analogue-orm) service provider is also available.